joe-zhang3/joe-zhang3.github.io/_posts/general/2019-08-29-DDOS attack.md

   - Mainly like SYN flood, client sends syn to server, server reponses syn-ack, and waiting for the ack fromm client, which never happens.

 ## Best practicases to prevent DDoS attack

+1. Increase the bandwith of your application, call your ISP when necessary.